eggheadio/eggheadio-course-notes/data-structures-and-algorithms-in-javascript/notes/02-javascript-queue-data-structure-in-javascript.md

 ![Three items queued in sequential order](../assets/Queue.png)

-A queue is a FIFO (First In First Out) data structure - usually an array or list-like structure - with an enqueue and dequeue method for adding and removing items.
-Peek, length and isEmpty are helper functions that allow us to ask questions about the state of the queue.
+A queue is a FIFO (First In First Out) data structure - usually an array or list-like structure - with an enqueue and dequeue method for adding and removing items. `peek`, `length` and `isEmpty` are helper functions that allow us to ask questions about the state of the queue.

 ## Use case